World Outside My Window

-World Outside My Window is the debut album of Canadian R&B singer Glenn Lewis.
-Released on March 19, 2002, it featured two singles, "Don't You Forget It" and "It's Not Fair".
-It also features production by Dre & Vidal.
-The album debuted at number 4 on the Billboard 200 with 85,000 copies sold in the first week.
-It has sold 377,000 copies to date.
+World Outside My Window is the debut album by Canadian singer Glenn Lewis.
+It was released by Epic Records on March 19, 2002.
+Chiefly produced by Dre & Vidal, the album featured two singles, "Don't You Forget It" and "It's Not Fair."
+It debuted at number four on the US Billboard 200, with 85,000 copies sold in the first week, and sold more than 377,000 copies in the United States.